 Dining-pilosophers problem is posed by Disjkstra in 1965.
 This problem is very simple.
 Five philosophers are seated around a circular table.
 The life of each philosopher consists of thinking and eating.
 For eating five plates are there, one for each philosopher.
-There is a big serving bowl present the philosopher consists of thinking and eating.

-the middle of the table with enough food in it.
+There is a big serving bowl present in the middle of the table with enough food in it.
 Only five forks are available on the whole.
 Each philosopher needs to use two forks on either side of the plate to eat food.